-You must make sure the emergency labels are securely attached to the relevant OCR script return envelopes, and your centre number, unit and component numbers and any barcodes where applicable are clearly displayed.
+You must make sure the emergency labels are securely attached to the relevant OCR script return envelopes, and your centre number, assessment codes and any barcodes where applicable are clearly displayed.

 You must ensure envelopes containing scripts are undamaged and securely sealed prior to collection/despatch.

 It is also worth checking there is an OCR return address on the label or the packet in case there is a problem with the delivery of the scripts.